kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 ## Configuration

 By default all available features are disabled.
-So it's up to the user to enable or configure the features you need.
+So it's up to the user to enable or configure the features needed.
 This approach reduces the required resources to a bare minimum.

 <alert>